daywiss/openservice/README.md

 ```

 ### Secret ENV
-In .env file or environment variables
+In .env file or environment variables.
+Open service uses lodash.set/get notation
+for creating a json object from environment variables which get merged into your config.
 ```
 transports.natss.config.url=nats://localhost:4223
 quickstart.service.config.secret=12345